spikedoanz/spikedoanz.github.io/content/how-i-self-hosted-zulip-and-escaped-the-permanent-underclass.md

 well a couple of reasons:

-1. you own literally all of the data: everything is hosted off of a sqlite db that you can cache, read, backup, ... to your hearts content. there's also less concern of a custodial service (like discord), snooping into your server to train some AI models or whatever.
+1. you own literally all of the data: everything is hosted off of a postgres instance that you can cache, read, backup, ... to your hearts content. there's also less concern of a custodial service (like discord), snooping into your server to train some AI models or whatever.

-2. among all of the chat software alternatives, zulip is the closest to getting to feature parity with discord, while avoiding the issues that got you into the discord problems in the first place (not owning the platform). irc doesn't have image embeds, matrix doesn't have a functional phone client, slack is just not open source (and also they can see your messages if they want), etc etc. i've tried the rest, and found zulip to be the most functional choice out of everything.
+2. among all of the chat software alternatives, zulip is the closest to getting to feature parity with discord, while avoiding the issues that got you into the discord problems in the first place (not owning the platform). irc doesn't have image embeds, matrix doesn't have a streamlined phone client, slack is just not open source (and also they can see your messages if they want), etc etc. i've tried the rest, and found zulip to be the most functional choice out of everything.